 The SMP program offers volunteers an opportunity to make an important difference in their communities.
 Volunteers take pride in working to ensure that the Medicare program will be protected for future generations.
-In 2014, 53 Senior Medicare Patrol projects had 5,249 active volunteers.
-Since 1997, more than 46,000 volunteers have helped the SMP program.
+In 2017, 53 Senior Medicare Patrol projects had 6,130 active team members.

 The Importance of SMP Volunteers